Ericonaldo/Sports-Analytics-Challenge/README.md

 For the No.3 question which is to predict the ball position, I take it as a regression problem.

-### Solutions
+### Solutions and Results

 #### GBDT(Lightgbm) Solution

 This solution is only for the last 3 questions.

 First, I construct the training set from all the competition xml data, in which every event is taken as a sample.
 For each sample, I construct space features, time features and detailed features from the raw event data like 'field', 'zone', 'time dis from the last event' and so on (codes are in /code/utils.py/construct_ball_team_df()).
-The targets are: if the next event team id the same as current; the next x coordinate; the next y coordinate.
+The targets/labels are: if the next event team id the same as current; the next x coordinate; the next y coordinate.

 Then, I train 3 gbdt models to predict above targets respectively.
 The best results I test offline is  score_team=0.4512471655328798, loss_xy=1294.2247845804986.
 Note that the score_team is worse than a random baseline 0.5.